zinzloun/THM_WriteUP/README.md

 ## Hammer
 ## Flag 1
-- Rustscan to reduce services
+- Rustscan to find services
 - nmap -sVC to fingerprint found services
 - Fuzz the website, find a valid email address to recover the password
 #### Recovery password logic